Hit by an unlicensed driver

-Being in a car accident is a bad enough experience.
-If you find out afterward that the driver who slammed into you doesn’t have a driver’s license, your heart will probably sink.
+Being in a car accident is bad enough—finding out afterward that the driver who slammed into you doesn’t have a driver’s license is a heart-sinking feeling.
 That’s because anyone driving without a license is also unlikely to have car insurance coverage.

 If you’ve been injured and have medical bills from a car accident caused by an unlicensed driver, don’t walk away from a potential claim just yet.
 A car accident lawyer at Joye Law Firm can review your legal options.
 You may still be able to recover money for losses caused by an unlicensed driver.
 At the very least, we can help you understand the options available to you during a free initial consultation.